 One of the main components of Stop-Motion is the use of an armature, a metal skeleton that allows the model to be positioned in different poses.
 This is also known as a ‘Ball and Socket Armature’.
 The use of these has not changed since the early days of stop-motion, however, the armatures themselves have become more robust and easier to create in different sizes for a variety of models.
 For example, in Kubo, the animators created a 16-foot skeleton with an armature in order for it to interact with the normal-sized puppets.

 The process and materials differ between companies and people working with stop-motion.
-For example, a popular technique for creating the models is to use an injection mould which covers the armature.
+For example, a popular technique for creating the models is to use an injection mould that covers the armature.
 This creates a foam latex model which creates the main base/body of a character.
 By doing this, animators are able to repeat the process to create a series of puppets in case one becomes damaged.
 Creatures from the likes of Harryhausen’s films did not benefit from a technique such as this and therefore were handcrafted individually and consisted of a number of materials including fur to hide the metal armature.

 Aardman’s main animated films and TV shows are still made using mostly plasticine, though they have worked to develop a particular type that is tougher and therefore doesn’t suffer from so many fingerprints in comparison to older plasticine models.
 Aardman has played a large role in the continuation of stop-motion with the most prominent creations being Nick Park’s Wallace and Gromit.
 Through their popularity a number of shorts, feature films and series have been developed and allowed Aardman to continue as one of the few remaining stop-motion companies.

 Although Wallace and Gromit have helped Aardman progress, one of their other notable works was the music video for Peter Gabriel’s Sledgehammer (1986).
 This is a complex music video that combines animation with live-action and brought along another set of key animators: The Brothers Quay.
 The Brothers Quay often use dolls and objects as opposed to more usual materials.
 Therefore their films appear darker in nature and often touch upon more adult themes that serve both an artistic and entertaining purpose.
-Another animator that experiments with different materials and styles is filmmaker Jan Svankmajer whose films such as Alice (1988) and Jabberwocky (1971) were clearly influential to The Brothers Quay, as well as other animators such as Terry Gilliam who’s distinct paper cutout style became popular through Monty Python.
+Another animator that experiments with different materials and styles is filmmaker Jan Svankmajer whose films such as Alice (1988) and Jabberwocky (1971) were clearly influential to The Brothers Quay, as well as other animators such as Terry Gilliam whose distinct paper cutout style became popular through Monty Python.

 Although, as mentioned, there are reduced numbers of TV shows now using stop motion, there are still a number of films that are being created using it, such as Aardman’s Early Man (2018), Wes Anderson’s Isle of Dogs (2018) and a new Laika project currently in development.
 However, this form of animation is now used in a number of different areas such as advertising and music videos.